linode/docs/docs/websites/host-a-website-with-high-availability/index.md

 ### Allow Private Traffic to GlusterFS Nodes

-To allow our application servers to communicate with the networked file system, we'll need to add firewall rules to the file system nodes.
+To allow our application servers to communicate with the networked file system, we need to add firewall rules to the file system nodes.
 On each of your GlusterFS nodes, enter the following commands, substituting the private IP address of each application node:

     firewall-cmd --zone=internal --add-source=192.168.0.1/32 --permanent
     firewall-cmd --zone=internal --add-source=192.168.2.3/32 --permanent